Tell us about your accident and we'll tell you...

 What happens with my question?

-Once you have submitted your question and provided us with the necessary details, your question will be read and answered by one of our experienced claims experts who will advise you on whether you have a case, the best way for you to proceed and what you can expect.
+Once you have submitted your question and provided us with the necessary details, your question will be read and answered by one of our team of experienced compensation claims solicitors here at Bonallack and Bishop [the law firm who run this How To Claim Compensation website] who will advise you on whether you have a case, the best way for you to proceed and what you can expect.

 What do you do with my details?